This browser does not support JavaScript

 Best used for Legacy TCP apps Simple domain use Modern multi-protocol needs

-Recommendation: Use SOCKS5 for modern use cases due to UDP, auth, and remote DNS.
+Recommendation: Use SOCKS5 for modern applications and multi-protocol needs.

 Use Cases & Approach Choice